Valentin-D-Richard/CL-Benchmarking/README.md

 ## Database specification

 The tables are written with comma separated values (.csv) files.
 They consist of row entries with typed colums (SQL style).
+Lists are separated by semi-colons and pairs by pipes.
 The relation schemas is given :

 ### Modellings
 - short_name : word (primary key)